cadetill/gmlib_v1/README.md

 # gmlib_v1

+This project is closed due to the new Google Maps license

 Google Maps Library v1 (closed)

 GMLib (Google Maps Library) are components for Delphi/C++ Builder that encapsulate the GoogleMaps API to administrate a map, markers, polygons, rectangles, polylines,....
 All objects that you can put into a map.